jaspector

 Township page says decks under 30 inches need a township permit; attached decks or decks over 30 inches need a UCC permit; sheds, utility and pole buildings need a permit; fences under 6 feet need only a township permit; demolition or removal also needs a permit

+Not all construction work requires a permit in Greenfield Township, PA.
 The following work is generally exempt: Replacement of siding is treated as a minor change under UCC routine maintenance and upkeep; Fence panels under 6 feet require only a township permit, not a UCC permit; Decks under 30 inches high require a township permit rather than a UCC permit; Pools with shallow or lower wall conditions follow the township's posted fence and ladder rules.
+When in doubt, confirm with the local building department before starting work.